phoenixprojectsoftware/creativedeathmatch-client/README.md

-# grAyG
+# creaTive Deathmatch Client
-grAyG is OpenAG's client library on Grey Source
+The client for the creaTive Deathmatch Player.

 # Building
 ## Windows